benauthor/benauthor.github.com/_posts/2018-01-09-the-evan-test.md

 ---
 # The \{\{ your_name \}\} test

-Here's the Joel test.
+Bet you've heard of the Joel test.
 It's not new.
-You've probably seen it before.
 It's a set of criteria written by
 [Joel Spolsky](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)
 quite a few years ago.
-He suggested this small set of questions to quickly evaluate the health of a software organization:
+He proposeed a set of questions for quickly evaluating the health of a software organization:

     1. Do you use source control?
     2. Can you make a build in one step?